a-lone-walker/Clap-Controlled-Light/README.md

 ## 🚀 Getting Started

 1. Wire the components as per the wiring section.
-2. Open the `.ino` file in the Arduino IDE.
+2. Open the `code.ino` file in the Arduino IDE.
 3. Select the correct board (e.g., Arduino Uno/Nano) and port.
 4. Upload the code to the Arduino.
 5. Power the circuit and test by clapping near the sensor.